 - Learn the various international system that regulates Intellectual Property Rights - Discuss the different Multilateral Organizations where rules are negotiated and applied with subject matter interest in IPRs. - Equip with the basic principles and policies underlying the protection of IPRs at the multilateral level to protect IP and harmonize the laws of the member nations. - Examine the significant developments regarding the enforcement of IP at the international level.

-H3S2302: INTRODUCTION TO LAND LAWS
+(b): CONSTITUTIONAL LAW AND PROPERTY LAW INTRODUCTION TO LAND LAWS

 The objective of this specialized paper is to know about the